 The term sinking fund refers to assets and their earnings earmarked for a specific purpose.
 Businesses, governments, and nonprofits use sinking funds to build cash pools for future use retiring debt, making acquisitions, or investing.

-The sinking fund concept appears in personal finance, as well, when individuals periodically set aside funds for a specific future use, such as purchasing holiday gifts, taking a vacation trip, or building an addition to a house.
+The sinking fund concept appears in personal finance, as well, when individuals periodically set aside funds for a specific future use, such as purchasing holiday gifts, a vacation trip, or upgrading a home.

 Explaining Sinking Funds in Context

 Sections below further explain sinking fund principles, demonstrate sinking fund First, calculations, and illustrate basic accounting transactions, emphasizing four themes: